Please visit our How to Apply page for detailed instructions.

 Demonstrated financial need: This is the difference between COA and SAI.
 Financial need increases with increases in the COA and/or decreases when the SAI increases.
 The way a student demonstrates financial need is by filing the FAFSA online and requesting that a student aid report is sent to Radford University.

-The FAFSA for the 2025-26 school year will be available on or before December 1, 2024.
+The FAFSA for the 2025-26 school year is available now.
 If you have any questions about filing your FAFSA, please contact the Financial Aid Office:

 Don't forget to include the Radford University school code (003732) so we receive a copy of your FAFSA.